Back to Blog

 The web is mobile-first.
 Google indexes and evaluates pages primarily from a mobile perspective, and users increasingly browse on phones, tablets, and hybrid devices.
 Images often account for the largest portion of page weight, which means poor image handling directly harms load times and user experience.

-Without responsive images, mobile users may download desktop-sized images, wasting bandwidth and slowing down pages.
-Over time, this leads to higher bounce rates, worse Core Web Vitals, and weaker search visibility.
+Without responsive images, mobile users may download desktop-sized images — wasting bandwidth and slowing down pages significantly.
+Over time, this leads to higher bounce rates, worse Core Web Vitals scores, and weaker search visibility.
+The direct relationship between image decisions and LCP, CLS, and TTI scores is covered in depth in the guide to how image optimisation improves Core Web Vitals.

 Regular Images vs Responsive Images

-A regular image uses a single file size for all devices.
-While CSS can visually resize it, the browser still downloads the full file regardless of screen size.
+A regular image uses a single file for all devices.
+While CSS can visually resize it, the browser still downloads the full file regardless of screen size — so a 2MB desktop image is downloaded in full even on a 375px mobile viewport.

 Responsive images provide multiple image sources.
 The browser chooses the most appropriate one based on screen width, resolution, and layout context.
-This results in faster loads, better visual clarity, and improved performance metrics across devices.
+This results in faster loads, better visual clarity, and improved performance metrics across every device type.

 How Browsers Choose the Right Image